Something stuck in your cat's butt?

 Why, you may ask?
 Because the resistance may well indicate that the portion of the string still inside your cat’s intestines is wrapped around something or embedded within the lining of their intestines, and by continuing to pull you may well cause a tear in their intestines or rectum that could result in pain, infection, or leakage of intestinal contents into their abdominal cavity.
 None of which you, or your cat, want.

-Safely cutting the "string"
+Safely cutting the string from your cat

 If you can do so safely (i.e. without cutting their tail or their rectum), you can use scissors to cut the protruding portion of the string prior to transport to the vet.
 This can help to decrease the chances that it will get tangled around something and cause problems of its own.
-Leave an inch or two hanging out and be sure to bring the cut portion with you to the vet, so that they can see what type of material they are dealing with and gauge the approximate length.
+Leave an inch or two hanging out and be sure to bring the cut portion with you to the vet so that they can see what type of material they are dealing with and gauge the approximate length.

 It’s a good question.
-And of course, it’s not a very straight forward situation.
+And of course, it’s not a very straightforward situation.
 It’s tricky because SO much of it depends on how your cat is doing in general and how close an eye you can keep on them (and their poos).
-It truthfully is always best to err on the side of caution and have your cat evaluated by your vet — once there, if the cat is otherwise doing well and/or you can’t afford diagnostics (x-rays, etc) and/or surgery, then at least your vet has seen and evaluated your cat and can talk to you about options and, if elected, give you home care recommendations and advise you on things to watch for.
+It truly is always best to err on the side of caution and have your cat evaluated by your vet — once there, if the cat is otherwise doing well and/or you can’t afford diagnostics (x-rays, etc) and/or surgery, then at least your vet has seen and evaluated your cat and can talk to you about options and, if elected, give you home care recommendations and advise you on things to watch for.

 If you do decide to “wait and see,” safely cut the protruding string (as described above), and monitor your cat’s appetite, energy, comfort level, and litter box trips VERY closely.
 If your cat exhibits a drop in appetite, vomiting, decrease in energy level, signs of pain, straining and/or vocalizing within the litter box, or any other concerning signs, they truly must be brought to the vet immediately.